-7.4 Extracting Value in GLAMs
+8.6 Extracting Value

-In the following, we relate different types of key values in terms of monetary and nonmonetary values, as introduced in Section 7.2, to funding, IPR management, risk management, rights identification, maturity of IPR management, documentation of layers of rights, attribution, and regulatory issues.
+In the following, we relate different types of key values in terms of monetary and nonmonetary values, as introduced in Section 8.4, to funding, IPR management, risk management, rights identification, maturity of IPR management, documentation of layers of rights, attribution, and regulatory issues.
+We also relate value to observations that are based on a case study by Tsiavos (2009), where nine cases for galleries, libraries, archives, and museums illustrate how to analyse the flows of content, value and rights across the public sector.